JakeDennison/neo-plugin-template/README.md

 2. Define a version
 3. Add a description
 4. Set the entry point as neo-plugin-template.js
-5. leave test command empty
+5. Leave test command empty
 6. Enter your git repo
 7. Add any key words
 8. Add you name